Welcome to today's edition of the Rush 24-7 podcast.

 Because Rush Limbaugh matters.

-He has a huge audience, it's mainly conservatives and Republicans, people who are going to vote in primaries like Florida.
+It's mainly conservatives and Republicans, people who are going to vote in primaries like Florida.

-That's why my advice would be if I were John McCain and say I'm a conservative and Rush Limbaugh lives in Florida, I'd want to go see him and express my uh conservatism to him.
+That's why my advice would be if I were John McCain and say I'm a conservative and Rush Limbaugh lives in Florida, I'd want to go see him and express my conservatism to him.

-Yeah, he's not gonna do that, I don't think.
+Yeah, he's not going to do that.

-Well, that was uh Britt Hume there.
+That was Britt Hume there.

-Uh so here we are at Thursday.
+So here we are at Thursday.

-I don't mean to be beating a dead horse, but this is just so you all can put this in your hat and remember it on Sunday and Monday, you were irrelevant, I was irrelevant, we're being told to shut up.
+I don't mean to be beating a dead horse, but this is just so you all can put this in your hat and remember it.

-Mort Kondraki said this.
+Mort Kondracki said this.

 If you're Rush Limbaugh, would you rather have John McCain or Hillary Clinton?

-Said Rush Limbaugh said the other day, if either McCain or Huckabee gets a nomination, it'll destroy the Republican Party.
+On CNN this morning, John Roberts, the anchor, talking to McCain, said, Rush Limbaugh said the other day, if either McCain or Huckabee gets a nomination, it'll destroy the Republican Party.

 Senator McCain, can you win those people over?